Areskiko/infowordbank/README.md

 # Word Bank for Information Theory

+Or everything you need to know for the exam

 # Applications in Compression

 > What is the minimum space needed for some information